Date:

 The best drum intros in rock: list, artists, facts

-Drummers and everything that goes with it often remain in the shadows of fame: these are the very guys who, when they join a band, sign up to sit behind their colleagues and enjoy a little ray of spotlight...
+Drummers and everything that goes with it are often overshadowed by the glory: these are the guys who, when they join a band, sign up to sit behind their colleagues and enjoy a little ray of spotlight...
 But that doesn't mean their role isn't important!
-In fact, it's great injustice in the world of rock (according to us), and drummers deserve much more respect and admiration, or at least articles.
+In fact, it's great injustice in the world of rock (as far as we are concerned), and drummers deserve much more respect and admiration, or at least articles.
 Speaking of the latter: today we bring to your attention the six awesome drum intros in rock!
 Of course, this list could go on for a very long time, so post your examples of cool intros in the comments and we'll get started!

 Motörhead - Overkill (1979)